Council was successful in gaining funding under the Transport for NSW (TfNSW) Safe Speeds in High Pedestrian Activity and Local Areas program.

 This will make the area safer and more attractive for residents and visitors.

-Sites 18 and 20 are additional LATM projects proposed in response to the Community Consultation outcomes for the Kirribilli and Milson Point HPAA.
-The construction of these sites is June 2021.
+Sites 18 and 20 were additional LATM projects proposed and the constructed in response to the Community Consultation outcomes.

 Initial consultation with TfNSW was undertaken for Stage 2.
 Some of the sites did not meet the TfNSW pedestrian crossing requirements due to low pedestrian numbers.
 However special consideration has been given to the proposed devices and consequently, TfNSW is willing to provide exemptions for the proposed raised pedestrian crossings at the following sites;